✦ Rosetta Guide (MacOS)

 Main points:

-Starting in After Effects 2024, Adobe permanently removed the option to enable Rosetta rendering plugins only built for intel-macs unusable on M1+.
+Starting in After Effects 2024, Adobe permanently removed the option to enable Rosetta meaning plugins only built for intel-macs are completely unusable in After Effects 2024 and higher, refer to plugin list below.

 Plugin M1+ Compatibility (List)

-Only popular plugins are listed due to the amount of plugins we have listed.
-If you’re curious about a plugin that isn't mentioned, you can always look up the developer's release notes, see which version they added M1+ support for, and compare it with ours as versions are usually written in the files name somewhere.
+If you’re curious about a plugin that isn't mentioned, you can always look up the developer's release notes, see which version they added M1+ support for, and compare it with ours as versions are usually written in the file name.

 Updated - (does not require Rosetta)